 North Queensland has a smorgasbord of deadly snakes, fortunately death from a snake bite in the Greater Wangetti Region is extremely rare.

 Please see the "Dangerous Fauna" page for a full list of life threatening snake species.
+Most commonly encountered are the Coastal Taipan, Death Adder, King Brown and Eastern Brown.

 Caused by: